10 Tips for RVing With Dogs

 3. Give them their own space.

-Another thing to consider is where your dogs will be on travel days.
+Another thing to consider when RVing with dogs is where they will be on travel days.
 If you live in a motorhome, then it will be easier for them on travel days.
 However, if you live in a travel trailer or a 5th wheel, they will need to have room to ride in your tow vehicle with you.
 Some people even chose to use a seat belt for their pets.

 4. Make a plan for when you can't bring your dogs along.

 You’ll find that not all activities or locations are friendly to your dogs.
-You can either choose to avoid them altogether, or you can make a plan for where to leave your fur babies.
+You can either choose to avoid them altogether, or you can make a plan for where to leave your dogs.

 National Parks are usually not the friendliest towards dogs.
 This is for a variety of reasons, but usually it’s for the safety of your dogs and the wildlife the parks are protecting.
 Be sure and check each National Park’s website for pet information.
 Some of them will have one or two trails your dogs are allowed on, even if the majority of the trails aren’t permitted.